harena-lab/harena-docs/dccs/reference.md

 <h1>Under Construction</h1>
 <hr>

-The following example shows a character that tells you "Hello *your name*" when you type your name.
+The following example shows a character that tells you "Grrraaaauuurrrr *your name*" when you type your name.

 ~~~html
 <dcc-input-typed variable="name">Type your name:</dcc-input-typed>